SchoolListit/SchoolListIt-Platform/README.md

 (In development - see repo)

 - SchoolListIt Channel Changer:
 Wordpress - Twilio integration.
 Streamlines communication for teachers and parents.
 Teachers can send one comunication and reach parents where they are on the channel most comfortable for communication.
 Premium WordPress Plugin.
-(In development - see repo)
+This is a fork of other plugins I've built for marketing.
+I just neeed to pull it all together and rebrand.
+(See Repo for details)

-- SchoolListIt Premium Marketplace
+- SchoolListIt Tutor Marketplace
+Fork of my Premium Charter Boat Bookings plugin - I just need to rebrand it as a tutor instead of a boat ;).
+A woocommerce extension which works in tandem with a set of Gutenberg blocks.
+The tutor would host the plugin and woocommerce on his/her site and exposes a functioning booking calendar to the REST API.
-Fork of WooCommerce marketplace extension and including features of Charter Boat Bookings (See Repo for details)
+(See Repo for details)

 - SchoolListIt Transcripts:
-WordPress - Blockchain integration for testing and transcripts.
+WordPress - Blockchain integration for transcripts and testing.
-(planned development)

-- schools, teachers, classes can be created on the fly - nothing is private by design. *Think of SchoolListit as the bulletin board in the town square, where anyone can post and everyone can benefit.*
+(looking for the right integration)